 Total Credit Card Fraud Cases Decreased to 389,737

 Total credit card fraud cases were 389,737 which was actually down from 393,737 the previous year.

 33% of Americans Faced Some Form of Identity Theft at Some Point in Their Lives

 The number of identity theft scenarios in the U.S. is nearly 3 times higher than in other countries.
 Reports indicate that nearly 33% of Americans have faced some kind of identity theft attempt in their lives.
 Experts indicate that this number could increase significantly this year.

 Identity theft is a growing problem in the U.S. for the past few years.
-It is difficult for victims to deal with these issues because theft methods are becoming more sophisticated with time.
-Citizens must safeguard their personal information if they want to avoid identity theft scenarios in 2022.
+It is difficult for victims to deal with these issues because theft methods are becoming even more sophisticated with time.
+Citizens must safeguard their personal information if they want to avoid identity theft scenarios in 2023.